What’s Wrong With Traditional Performance Goal Setting?

 How an organization encourages its employees and managers to create more meaningful goal that supports organization growth, while achieving the required accountability and outcome?
 These are few frequently asked questions most CEO’s ask their HR when it comes to improving Performance Management process.
 Currently, most of the traditional goal setting models do not help management and managers chase and achieve their desired outcomes, thus making annual appraisals another formality at the end of the year.
 Most of the leaders and managers are shifting their traditional goal setting model to OKR based systems which is more effective and efficient.

 Here is a recipe on how you can create more meaningful outcome driven goals at work.
-It can easily be shared and followed by employee, managers and busines unit heads in an organization.
+It can easily be shared and followed by employee, managers and business unit heads in an organization.

 List down all the problems and challenges you are facing and feel that needs to be solved within your team and department.